 In this section you will find methods and tools you can use for development, implementation and evaluation of care pathways.
-Although there are many quality improvement tools (e.g. flowcharts, Ishikawa diagram, 5 times why) already published, we present a number of tools and methods developed specifically for care pathway projects.
-Each tool or method will be presented, and a reference to a paper with background information will be provided.
+Although there are many quality improvement tools (e.g. flowcharts, Ishikawa diagram, 5 times why et cetera) already published, we present a number of tools and methods developed specifically for care pathway projects.
+Each tool or method is discussed briefly, illustrated with an example, and a reference to a paper with background information is provided.

 This section starts with the 7-phase method for development, implementation and evaluation of care pathways, as this provides the framework for the other tools.